whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/50-space-terms-for-understanding-the-universe.md

 # NASA // Wikimedia Commons

-## 50 space terms for understanding the universe
+## 50 Space Terms for Understanding the Universe

 Oct.
 1, 2020, marks the 62nd birthday of the National Aeronautics and Space Agency, or NASA.
 The agency was founded in 1958, the same year President Dwight D. Eisenhower signed the National Aeronautics and Space Act and one year after the Soviets launched Sputnik 1, the world’s first artificial satellite.
 NASA was designed from the start to push the bounds of space exploration with research into aerospace and aeronautics as well as with a civilian space program.